Written by Pamela Douglas, Jeri Taylor, Shari Goodhartz, David Carren, J. Larry Carroll, Joe Menosky, and Ronald D. Moore

 After concluding that the crew aboard the Brittain killed each other, Dr. Crusher (Gates McFadden) warns the same fate may be about to befall the Enterprise.

 The writers do get a big plus for continuity.
-When the android Data (Brent Spiner), who is unaffected by what is happening to the rest of the crew, deciphers that the Enterprise has become stuck in a Tyken’s Rift (a massive rupture in space which drains the ship of energy), the suggestion is made to use the ship’s deflector dish as a weapon as was done against the Borg in The Best of Both Worlds Part I and The Best of Both Worlds Part II.
+When the android Data (Brent Spiner), who is unaffected by what is happening to the rest of the crew, deciphers that the Enterprise has become stuck in a Tyken’s Rift (a massive rupture in space that drains the ship of energy), the suggestion is made to use the ship’s deflector dish as a weapon as was done against the Borg in The Best of Both Worlds Part I and The Best of Both Worlds Part II.

 The acting is good, but nothing spectacular.
 Marina Sirtis does fine as she is pushed to the forefront, but the problem is really the material she has been given.
-It’s hard to be enthusiastic when it seems that you spend almost all of an episode focused on you either floating in a dream swimming towards light, or at the bedside of a catatonic man trying to look concerned.
+It’s hard to be enthusiastic when it seems that you spend almost all of an episode focused on you either floating in a dream swimming towards light or at the bedside of a catatonic man trying to look concerned.

 The biggest problem, however, is that the unraveling of the mystery never seems quite clear to the viewer.
 Coupled with the need for so much filler, the episode plods along to its conclusion.
 It’s not a horrible episode to watch, but it’s a shame that something with such a good premise couldn’t have been pulled off a bit better.